 From the museum we walked to a nearby park to study our maps and notes and decide how to tackle the battlefield.
 Apart from maps, and the diorama in the museum, we had no directions or plan how best to walk the battlefield.

+This is one of the maps we used for our visit.
+You will see that the main battle was fought in a semi circle just north of Rivoli.
+On the left of the half circle is Trombalore Heights, and we decided to start our walk there.
 The road to Monte Baldo passes through the Heights, so we set off in the car.
 The Heights are obvious from the road, and we took this photo of them from the road.
 The Heights are the lower hill in the foreground, the mountain behind them is Monte Baldo.
 Despite knowing where the Heights were, we were unable to find a road or track leaving to them.

 In desperation we returned to the museum in Rivoli, and asked the curator for directions.
 He immediately offered to take us there.
 He locked the museum, jumped in his car and set off at high speed, with us desperate to keep him in sight.
 The route took us over fields and along dirt tracks until we finally stopped behind him and he directed us to a small track leading to a ridge with this excellent view down towards Rivoli.
 Rivoli is just below the conical hill in the centre.
 Monte Pipolo is the mountain directly ahead.
 Monte Bando is the one on the left.
 An excellent spot to have our picnic lunch and identify the battlefield.